Lawson’s Legacy

 of stock are proof that some things never change.

-Your outback trekking tired you, but these things are what inspired you!
+Your outback trekking tired you, but these things are what

 Your voice does not belong on England’s shore.